-In order to build these statistics, the process (XSL transformation) might be as follows:

-Compute the number of users per date (day).
-Create a XLST that uses as input the “Per number of days” XML file (see section “5.1.7.7 Per number of days raw statistics”, page 149).

-The statistics relate only on “all products” (high level products element) of the criteria configuration file).
+The statistics relate only on “products” whose “dailyStats” attribute is set to true in the criteria configuration file (see “Criteria configuration file” in the [DA 8] document).
 We don’ need to compute them for each product.
 The Perl script involved is transform.pl.
 By default if there is no input file attribute in the xslt element (logXsltConfig element), the input files are the awstats statistics files.
 In the case of “users per day” report, it shall be the “Per number of days” XML file.
-The Perl script transform.pl has to be adapted.
+The Perl script transform.pl has been adapted.

+For VFSFTP and WMS, the criteria configuration files are generated: the Perl scripts buildConfFromVsftp.pl and buildConfFromWms.pl must changed to generate the dailyStats” attribute

+In order to build these statistics, the process (XSL transformation) is as follows:

+logsCountByDays.xslt: computes the number of users per date (day).
+Create a XLST that uses as input the “Per number of days” XML file (see section “5.1.7.7 Per number of days raw statistics”, page 159).

-We consider a user is a “daily user” if the number of days he access the product is greater than (>=) 20 days in the month.
+We consider a user is a “daily user” if the number of days he access the product is greater than (>=) a number of days (default value is.
+20).
+This value is a setting of the xslt script.

 The XSLT must count the number of users per date (day).
 E.g. (theoretical):